-- A candidate must complete English 1101 with a grade of C or higher or must demonstrate proficiency on the CLEP test.
-A baccalaureate degree candidate must earn a grade of C or higher in English 1102. - Must satisfy Regents' Reading and Writing Skills Requirements with a grade of A or B in ENGL 1101 & ENGL 1102.
-A grade of C requires mandatory remediation through the Humanities Division.
-Read about remediation requirements in this section of the catalog. - 6.
-A minimum grade of 'C' is required in all science and math courses. - 7.
-Official transcripts from prior colleges must be on file. - 8.
-Must complete 125 semester hours. - 9.
-To remain in the program and to progress, a student will maintain a 2.0 average on all 3000-4000 level coursework and a 2.5 overall GPA. - 10.
+- 1. All candidates must have a minimum graduation GPA of 2.00. - Degree candidates may earn credit by correspondence, or through transient credit, but not more than ten hours in the major discipline and not more than thirty total hours of credit earned in this manner will count toward degree requirements. - 3.
+A candidate must complete English 1101 with a grade of C or higher or must demonstrate proficiency on the CLEP test.
+A baccalaureate degree candidate must earn a grade of C or higher in English 1102. - 4.
+Must satisfy Regents' Reading and Writing Skills Requirements with a grade of A or B in ENGL 1101 & ENGL 1102.
+A grade of C requires mandatory remediation through the School of Humanities.
+Read about remediation requirements in this section of the catalog. - 5.
+Official transcripts from prior colleges must be on file. - 6.
+Must complete 125 semester hours. - 7.
+To remain in the program and to progress, a student will maintain a 2.0 overall GPA on all coursework. - 8.
 Meet the residency requirement by earning a minimum of 30 semester hours at East Georgia State College.